DB-Vincent/k8s-scaling-demo/README.md

 The frontend has been built using Angular and sits in the `frontend/` directory.

 1. Install the necessary packages: `npm install`
-2. Run the development server: `npm run start`
+2. Run the development server: `npm run build`
-3. Visit the application at http://localhost:4200

 ### Backend

-The backend application uses the client-go package to communicate with the Kubernetes cluster.
+The backend application uses the client-go package to communicate with the Kubernetes cluster and is located in the `backend/` directory.
 Since we're not running the application in a cluster while developping, we just need to specify two environment variables:

 - `POD_NAME`: set this to a pod that is running in your current Kubernetes context
 - `POD_NAMESPACE`: set this to the namespace of the pod you selected for the previous variable